-I was actually innocently searching today “Diary of a “Real” Mom” to see if my blog even shows up on Google.
-It of course doesn’t… I don’t know how to get it to show up but I guess eventually with more experience I will figure it out.
+I was innocently searching today “Diary of a “Real” Mom” to see if my blog even shows up on Google.
+It, of course, doesn’t… I don’t know how to get it to show up but I guess eventually with more experience I will figure it out.

 I use to build websites when I was in high school, and I was an HTML and CSS coding genius.
 But the one thing I just never understood was the whole meta keywords thing and how come Google never wants to show my sites even if I search it word for exact dang word.